 Starring Jason Momoa, Frontier explores the pluralistic conflicts defining Canada’s fur trade in the late 18th century.
-From a historical and ethical perspective, how does Frontier’s cultural authenticity stack up?
+From a historical and ethical perspective, how does the show’s cultural authenticity stack up?

 Warning: this article contains light spoilers about events depicted in Frontier.